MIDDLE EAST AND NORTH AFRICA BUSINESS AVIATION ASSOCIATION ATTRACTS NEW BOARD MEMBERS

 “The board is delighted to welcome the new members.” said Ali Alnaqbi, MEBAA Founding and Executive Chairman, “We welcome this influential new influx to our board and association, and are sure all of them will add to the overall aims of MEBAA – which is simply to increase business aviation levels in the Middle East.”

 Taking place every two years, The MEBAA Show is now the largest business aviation event in the Middle East, with this year’s edition attracting more than 450 exhibitors and 34 stunning business jets on static display.
 There are currently around 540 business aircraft in the regional fleet, according to Alnaqbi, who also represents the Middle East as vice chairman of the International Business Aviation Council.

-The event, now in its eighth edition, runs until 12 December at the purpose-built DWC, Airshow Site, and this year includes more than 450 exhibitors, 34 aircraft on static display and almost ten thousand visitors from all over the globe.
+The event, now in its seventh edition, runs until 12 December at the purpose-built DWC, Airshow Site, and this year includes more than 450 exhibitors, 34 aircraft on static display and almost ten thousand visitors from all over the globe.